stdevPavelmc/mailad/INSTALL.md

 systemctl status postfix dovecot
 ```

-The last two steps restart the services and shows it's state for you to check if all gone well, if you get in trouble just remove the files from the `/etc/mailad/le/` and repeat the above steps, that will re-create a self signed certificate and place it on service
+The last two steps restart email related services and shows their state, so you can check if all went well.
+If you got troubles just remove the files from the `/etc/mailad/le/` and repeat the above steps, that will re-create a self signed certificate and put it on service.

-## Software installs
+## Software Installs

 ``` sh
 make install
 ```

-This step installs all the needed softwares, be ware that we **ALWAYS** purge the soft and old configs in this step; in this way we always start with a fresh set of files for the provision stage.
-If you have a non clean environment the script will suggest steps to make it clean
+This step installs all needed software.
+Beware that we **ALWAYS** purge the soft and old configs in this step.
+In this way we always start with a fresh set of files for the provision stage.
+If you have a non clean environment the script will suggest steps to make it clean.

-## Services provision
+## Services Provision

-After the software install you must provision the configuration, that's accomplished with a single command:
+After the software install you must provision the configuration, that is accomplished with a single command:

 ``` sh
 make provision